We are safe because we have a virus scanner and a firewall!

 # Stage 2 Remove Comments

 Detection rate 5/57

 Detection rate 1/55

-Finally, I rename the variable “cmd” to “secret” and remove the Usage output and show how bad the protection actually is.
-Only 1 out of 55 virus scanners still detects a malicious behavior of the file… Just let it work 😉
+Finally, I rename the variable “cmd” to “secret” and remove the Usage output, showing how poor the protection actually is.
+Only 1 out of 55 virus scanners still detects malicious behavior of the file… Just let it work 😉

-The following detection rates show the efficiency of different virus scanners when using standard software to generate malware and using exotic files from the Internet.
+The following detection rates show the efficiency of different virus scanners when using standard software to generate malware and use exotic files from the Internet.

 # Stage 1: Standard Executable

-This file was created with a “hacking tool” without using any additional options or obfuscation methods.
+This file was created using a “hacking tool” without using any additional options or obfuscation methods.